Professor Ann McNeill

 Tel: 020 7848 0681

-Ann McNeill is Professor of Tobacco Addiction in the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+Ann McNeill is Professor of Tobacco Addiction and lead of the Nicotine Research Group (NRG) in the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 The focus of Ann’s research is largely on reducing the population level impact of smoking through the application of tobacco control policies and interventions, including harm reduction strategies.
 Ann has a particular focus on reducing the health inequalities caused by smoking, including the higher levels of smoking in disadvantaged groups such as those with mental health problems.

 A key focus of McNeill’s work is to increase the diversity of our workforce and Ann chairs the Diversity and Inclusion efforts at the Institute of Psychiatry, Psychology & Neuroscience.
 She fights for equal pay and recognition, and equitable and transparent processes to support researchers, particularly at the early career stage, with protected characteristics.